GregatGit/todos-vue/README.md

 After following along vue tutorials this is my first practice at a vue app

+## version 3
+add stylings and icons

-## verson 2
+## version 2
-use vuex to handle state management
+use vuex to handle state management - complete

 ## version 1
 basic vue todo app - complete